-In "Final Solutions", Dattani has given top-most priority to dramatization of communal violence, but in "Where did I leave my purdah", communal violence has been telescoped, that too among other things.
-If the former is a microscopic study of the Indian socio-politico-cultural miasma called communal violence, the latter is just symptomatic study of communal violence, that too with implicit references to the during-partition and post-partition naked dance of communal violence in the then India.
-Yet Dattani has made as much robust "a plea for tolerance" (Me and My Plays 31) as the one he has made in "Final Solutions".
+In "Final Solutions", Dattani has given top-most priority to the dramatization of communal violence, but in "Where did I leave my purdah", communal violence has been www.ijoes.in ISSN: 2581-8333; Impact Factor: 5.432(SJIF)

+SP Publications International Journal Of English and Studies (IJOES) An International Peer-Reviewed Journal; Volume-5, Issue-1(January Issue), 2023 telescoped, that too among other things.
+Suppose the former is a microscopic study of the Indian socio-politico-cultural miasma called communal violence.
+In that case, the latter is just a symptomatic study of communal violence, with implicit references to the duringpartition and post-partition naked dance of communal violence in India.
+Yet Dattani has made as robust "a plea for tolerance" (Me and My Plays 31) as the one he has made in "Final Solutions".
 In this play, Dattani has taken elaborate care to show how communal violence has destroyed the cultural harmony of the country but in "Where did I leave my purdah?
-He has just glossed the issue.
+He has just glossed over the issue.
 Yet in both the plays, his fight for peace and harmony has been embodied without any conceited imposition of self.
-Hence in "Where did I leave my purdah, a play of idea, hence a problem plays, communal violence is not highlighted but is just suggested.
+Hence in "Where did I leave my purdah, a play of idea; hence a problem plays, communal violence is not highlighted but is just suggested.
 Therefore, it goes well with "Final Solutions".
-In "Where did I leave my purdah, Dattani has also suggested that in desperate times, it is very natural for the people to be in the grip of fear.
-While bringing out the horrors of partition, with all its disruption, he has shed light on the communal frenzy of the Muslims, determined to eliminate the Hindus: Maar dale unharaamionko! ...
-Kafironkopakdo(75-76).
+In "Where did I leave my purdah, Dattani also suggested that in desperate times, it is very natural for people to be in the grip of fear.
+While bringing out the horrors of partition, with all its disruption, he has shed light on the communal frenzy of the Muslims, determined to eliminate the Hindus: Maar dale unharaamko! ...
+Kafironkopardo(75-76).
 So gunshots and murder have drowned the pleas for peace.
 In the end, we all have become "victims".
-Ruined beyond restoration, terrified beyond alleviation, members of both the communities, involved in the communal violence proceeding, accompanying, and succeeding the ruthlessly sharp and detailed criticism of the undivided India into Pakistan and Hindustan have been forced to bear the brunt of group violence, entirely avoidable.
-So Dattani has suggested that no critic should indulge in and support any twisted interpretation of the havoc caused by the psychosocio-politico-cultural menace termed communal violence.
+Ruined beyond restoration, terrified beyond alleviation, members of both communities involved in the communal violence proceeding, accompanying, and succeeding the ruthlessly sharp and detailed criticism of undivided India into Pakistan and Hindustan have been forced to bear the brunt of group violence, entirely avoidable.
+So Dattani has suggested that no critic should indulge in and support any twisted interpretation of the havoc caused by the psycho-socio-politico-cultural menace termed communal violence.